-Business continuity management, as well as centralised coordination and services, is supported by this policy and framework.
-The RMCD facilitates business impact assessments and the compilation of business continuity plans for the FMI.
-The SARB Group resilience is strengthened through appropriate backup infrastructure and facilities, and the RMCD liaises closely with the Cyber and Information Security Unit, which is responsible for ensuring holistic governance and management of the SARB Group's cyber and information security programme.
+Business continuity management (BCM), as well as centralised coordination and services, is supported by this policy and framework.
+RMCD facilitates business impact assessments and the compilation of BCPs for the FMI.
+The SARB Group's resilience is strengthened through appropriate backup infrastructure and facilities, and RMCD liaises closely with the Cyber and Information Security Unit, which is responsible for ensuring holistic governance and management of the SARB Group's cyber and information security programme.